MCU-Wide Timing Side Channels and Their Detection: Formal detection method

 \subsection{The UPEC-SSC method}

-We exploit the bottlenecks in the SoC communication interfaces, as described above, and formulate a UPEC property spanning only two clock cycles, as depicted in Fig.~\ref{fig:property}.
-The property constrains the primary inputs to be equal between the two instances using the macro \textit{Primary\_Input\_Constraints()}.
-In addition, the property assumes the core to execute the victim task as specified by the \textit{Victim\_Task\_Executing()} macro.
-In particular, the macro constrains the victim task executing on the processor core to interact with the rest of the system, e.g., accessing confidential data in the memory.
-The macro \textit{State\_Equivalence($S$)} is defined for a set of state variables~$S$ and requires all state variables in~$S$ to be equal to their counterparts in the other SoC instance.
+We exploit Obs.~\ref{obs:victim-phase}~and~\ref{obs:s-pers}, as described above, and formulate a UPEC property spanning only two clock cycles, as depicted in Fig.~\ref{fig:property}.
+The property asserts the macro \textit{Primary\_Input\_Constraints()} which constrains the primary inputs to be equal between the two instances.
+With the macro \textit{Victim\_Task\_Executing()} the property assumes that all address ranges representing memory regions or device registers allocated to the victim task are not directly accessible by potentially spying IPs in the SoC.
+This restricts the property to our threat model.
+In addition, the macro constrains victim accesses to protected addresses to be different between the two system instances while accesses to all other addresses are equal.
+Thus, only protected accesses are modeled as confidential information.
+The property makes no restrictions regarding the actual program executed as victim task; any possible software is considered by the IPC solver.
+Furthermore, the address ranges allocated to the victim task are modeled symbolically to represent any possible allocation.
+The macro \textit{State\_Equivalence($S$)} is parameterized with a set of state variables~$S$.
+It requires all state variables in~$S$ to be equal to their counterparts in the other SoC instance.
 We use~$S$ to model the part of the system that has not been affected by the victim behavior and thus cannot hold confidential information at clock cycle~$t$.
 The property proves that also in clock cycle~$t+1$ the unaffected part of the system remains unaffected by the confidential victim information.

-This property is the centerpiece of the proposed \textit{UPEC for System Side Channels (UPEC-SSC)} method.
-We decompose the state variables in the SoC and denote the following two sets: \\ $S_\textit{sys}$: The set of all state variables in the system that do not belong to the core.
-We include all primary output signals in this set, even though they may not be implemented as state holding elements in the RTL.\\ $S_\textit{pers} \subseteq S_\textit{sys}$: The set of all state variables in the SoC that are persistent across context switches and that can hold a retrievable state, i.e., a spy result.
-We discuss below how to obtain these sets for a system.